binnyva/DZG-Notes/Cognitive Flexibility Theory.md

 source: "https://commoncog.com/blog/accelerated-expertise/"
 ---

-Assumptions/Core syllogism of CFT
+Assumptions/Core arguments of CFT

 - Learning is creating mental models of concepts
 - Learners tend to over simplify/make simplistic explanations - Training should help AVOID that.
-- Simplistic explanations tend to preserve itself thru [[Knowledge Shields]]
+- Simplistic explanations tend to preserve itself through [[Knowledge Shields]]
 - Ability to flexibly apply learned knowledge to cases within the same domain is advanced learning.

 These assumptions lead us to these conclusions...